20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 Transactional Data Specification (TDS)

-A more widely-adopted TDS could help shared-mobility providers and transit agencies across the United States and elsewhere more easily share trip information and create a more equitable system that serves at-need populations.
+A more widely adopted TDS could help shared-mobility providers and transit agencies across the United States and elsewhere more easily share trip information and create a more equitable system that serves at-need populations.

 CurbLR

 Compared to the other data specifications featured in this case study, CurbLR is unique in that it outlines how information on curb space and curb regulations should be made available, as opposed to information on networks for transit and shared-mobility services.
-CurbLR is highly relevant because curb management plays an important role for stakeholders, such as micromobility operators, parking technology companies, ridehailing programs, and municipal agencies.
-Currently, CurbLR is hosted by SharedStreets and is not yet widely endorsed or adopted as a standard in the transportation planning industry.
-One example of CurbLR usage is for a Philadelphia pilot that occurred in 2020.
-[24] CurbLR is primarily intended for use by city agencies and regulators, like MDS, and is composed of GeoJSON files.
+Curb management plays an important role for stakeholders, such as micromobility operators, parking technology companies, ridehailing programs, and municipal agencies.
+An example application of CurbLR was piloted in Philadelphia in 2020 to understand how curb management affects traffic.
+CurbLR is primarily intended for use by city agencies and regulators, like MDS, and is composed of GeoJSON files.

 Compiled below are some resources for those seeking to learn more about CurbLR: